-Florida Class “G” Shotgun Training in Tampa October 5 – The Only D.O.E.
-Approved Security School in Florida.
-ESS Global Corp.
+Florida Class “G” Shotgun Training in Tampa January 17 – The Only Licensed Security School in Florida.
+ESS Global Corporation.

 Florida Class “G” Shotgun Training in Tampa